f5devcentral/f5-agility-labs-xc/docs/class4/lab6.rst

 **Scenario**

 A recent review highlighted the need for greater visibility into API performance and security events.
-This includes identifying bad actors and clients attempting to misuse or attack the API.
+This includes identifying bad actors (clients) attempting to misuse or attack the API.

 Investigate request and security events, and establish a method for detecting malicious users.